jimbo00000/RiftSkeleton/README.md

 RiftSkeleton
 ============

-A basic framework for getting started with OpenGL programming for the Oculus Rift.
+A basic framework for getting started with OpenGL VR programming.

 ## Description
-The skeleton app targets the OVR SDK v0.5.0.1 and provides a simple framework for developing OpenGL VR programs.
+The skeleton app targets the Oculus SDK or OSVR, providing a simple framework for developing OpenGL VR programs.
 Take a look at the Scene class under src/ for a basic "hello world" implementation(some simple color cubes in space).
+Replace the Scene class with your own.

 ## Portability

- - Linux, MacOS, Windows
+ - Windows, Linux(OVR SDK 0.5.x), MacOS(OVR SDK 0.5.x)
  - NVIDIA, AMD
+ - Oculus SDK, OSVR
+ - GLFW, SDL2

 ## Dependencies
  - [CMake](http://www.cmake.org/) (for building)